venu-shastri/design-patterns-summary/Assignments.md

 #### Assignment - 7
 ----
 Let us consider an online job site that receives XML data files from different employers with current openings in their organizations.
 When the number of vacancies is small, employers can enter details online.
 When the number of vacancies is large, employers upload details in the form of an XML file.
 Once the XML file is received, it needs to be parsed and processed.
 Let us assume the XML file to have the following details:
-a.
-Job title
+-  a.Job title
-b.
-Minimum qualifications
+- b.Minimum qualifications
-c.
-Medical insurance
+- c.Medical insurance
-d.
-Dental insurance
+- d.Dental insurance
-e.
-Vision care
+- e.Vision care
-f.
-Minimum number of hours of work
+- f.Minimum number of hours of work
-g.
-Paid vacation
+- g.Paid vacation
-h.
-Employer name
+- h.Employer name
-i.
-Employer address In general,
+- i.Employer address In general,
  Details from (c) through (i) are all considered being the same for all jobs posted by a given employer.
 Apply the required pattern to design the process of parsing the input XML file and creating different JOB objects